Utah governor becomes latest to veto transgender sports ban

 Lawmakers may attempt to insulate schools and the association from lawsuits as part of their attempt to override Cox’s veto.

-The sponsor of the legislation, Republican Rep. Kera Birkeland, said she once preferred a commission but eventually came around to social conservatives’ view that a ban was more clear-cut, especially because the transgender community shuddered at the idea of subjecting a small subset of kids to review and scrutiny.
+The sponsor of the legislation, Republican Rep. Kera Birkeland, said she once preferred the compromise commission but eventually came around to social conservatives’ view that a ban was more clear-cut, especially because the transgender community shuddered at the idea of subjecting a small subset of kids to review and scrutiny.

 The nature of the issue, she said, unfortunately doesn’t lend itself to compromises.
 “We’ve just kind of furthered the culture war on this issue.
 I’m not happy about that.
 I wanted to believe that a lot of progress was made,” she said about attempts to find middle ground.
 “I think on these types of issues, it’s next to impossible to do it.”

-Eleven states have enacted laws banning transgender girls from playing in leagues corresponding with their gender identity — Alabama, Arkansas, Florida, Idaho, Iowa, Mississippi, Montana, South Dakota, Tennessee, Texas and West Virginia.
+Eleven states have enacted bans targeting transgender athletes — Alabama, Arkansas, Florida, Idaho, Iowa, Mississippi, Montana, South Dakota, Tennessee, Texas and West Virginia.

 Lawmakers in at least 12 other states are considering some form of a ban on transgender student-athletes in youth sports, according to a tally from the National Conference of State Legislatures.